jpbaruteu/gcp-poc-tf/README.md

 # gcp-poc-tf

 Project dedicated to TF configuration.
+This project create GCP ressources for 2 environments '(dev and review):
+- Cloud Run
+- Clourd Build
+- Cloud SQL
+- Service account

+After creating a github project `git_repo` with dev and review branches, you will be able to automatically trigger a cloud build after each commit and deploy your application on Cloud Run.

 ## Create intiale ressources